-Vice Admiral Sir Andrew Cunningham conducts negotiations in Alexandria with French Admiral René-Émile Godfroy about his battleship Lorraine and four cruisers.
+Vice-Admiral Sir Andrew Cunningham conducts negotiations in Alexandria with French Admiral René-Émile Godfroy about his battleship Lorraine and four cruisers.
 Godfroy is much more reasonable and not as much of a Vichy supporter.
 The situation is not as critical there because France is much further away and British power much stronger.
 The day ends with no conclusion there and negotiations continuing, but prospects are good.

-Prime Minister Churchill regrets the whole affair, which is the first Anglo-French naval conflict since the Napoleonic wars, and later says that he carries its "scars," but considers it absolutely necessary.
-He rejects a suggestion by First Lord of the Admiralty Dudley Pound that the Royal Navy abandon the eastern Mediterranean altogether.
+Prime Minister Churchill regrets the whole affair, which is the first Anglo-French naval conflict since the Napoleonic Wars, and later says that he carries its "scars," but considers it absolutely necessary.
+He rejects a suggestion by First Lord of the Admiralty Dudley Pound that the Royal Navy should abandon the eastern Mediterranean altogether.

 At Malta, the day begins with another air raid alert at 09:45, right on schedule.
 However, this is just a reconnaissance mission.
-The Italians lose a SM 79 bomber, while the British lose a Hurricane whose pilot is unhurt.
+The Italians lose an SM 79 bomber, while the British lose a Hurricane whose pilot is unhurt.
 Another raid at 17:55 causes no damage.

 |Mers El Kebir before the attack in 1940.|